mrakgr/Trading-Journal/methodology.md

 Right now it's up 60% on the month, but it will have a neutral 4 week period that would give me a chance to enter.

+8/2/2025

+RHM = 10%
+HAG = 10%
+R3NK = 10%
+LDO = 10%
+TKA = 10%
+SAAB.B = 5%
+EXA = 10%
+LTMC = 10%
+FCT = 10%
+ACT = 10%
+GRE = 10%

+Last week, I broke some of my trading rules sold HO and bought EXA and SAAB.B instead.
+You can see the actual journal for why I did it.
+I am going to suspend my weekly screeners until the end of August and simply give these trades the time to develop, as I am afraid that if I look at the market that I'll go on tilt again.

+The daily volatility and losing a month's salary in less than 2 weeks made me lose my poise.

+But to explain this action, I believe that daily volatility isn't related to the monthly momentum.
+Of course, high daily volatility might be related to monthly volatility, but it's not the same as momentum.

+It's ridiculous if you think about it.
+A stock might only go up 20-50% per month, but move 2-5% per day.

+I made a mistake not entering EXA with a 10% position right away.
+It was the only stock out of my portfolio which was up during that period and I put in only 5% into it.
+The reason was daily volatility.

+I was afraid of it.

+But I am just going to close my eyes and not look at the market like now, it would have made more sense to just take the 10% position right away.

+I know that some people put on hedges to reduce the portfolio volatility, but the best way to reduce the volatility is to decimate the data points from your attention.

+It's a lot easier to lose 10% per month, than to lose 10% per month 4 times in a month, and win and lose 5% many more times than that.

+Ever since I started in 2025, I've had a bunch of rules, but not an actual system, and I am starting to converge on it.

+Time stop rules for losers and winners seem to be the best fit for me.

+2-4 week rule for losers and 8-12 week rule for winners.
+I guess this time since I'll be waiting until the end of August, it might be 5 weeks for losers this time, but that's fine.
+It's the principle that matters.

+It's not the wins or losses that matter, but that I don't spend every single day being anxious about the market's price movement.
+I'll wait until the end of August without looking at the market and then sell my losers and add to my winners on Monday.

+I might take a monetary loss if the euro defense stocks get crushed, but if I keep looking at the market and panic sell only to see them go up afterwards, that would probably be damaging enough to me as a trader that it would end my trading career right there.

+Don't get me wrong, it not like taking losses quickly is wrong, but it absolutely isn't my plan to sell into panics along with everyone else.
+And I certainly won't close out my entire position straight into the support line.

+One thing I've observed beyond the 8 and 12 week rule is that market leaders very rarely have losing months even though they could be down on the month.
+And if they do, they tend to be shallow during their uptrend.
+I might use that as an indicator and trade after the end of month.
+Maybe I'll merge the weekly rules with the monthly rules since they are similar.

+I think the most important thing in trading is to keep a steady rhythm, and the time based rules allow me to do that.
+They'll allow me to cut my losers short and ride my winners without getting influenced by market noise.

+I started out in mid March trading like this and I'll go back to it, this time a little wiser.
+No more limit orders, I am just going to buy at the market to simplify things.

+I'll simplify my trading as much as possible.
+And maybe I'll win that way.

+Trading based on time rather than based on price is much easier.